luis-c465/Bank/README.md

 ## Project Requirements

-Due: **Sun Dec 11 2022**
+Due: **Sun Jan 22 2023**

-- Has a login screen with user: admin and password: password
+- 2 Players per game
-- Can select from at least 5 different customers
+- 7 cards in a deck, start with 5 (12 total card, 4 per location)
-- Each customer shows a different name, amount, bank id and frozen status
+- Cards have values of 1-12
-- First user’s balance is negative
+- 3 Locations
-- Can deposit money
+- 4 cards can be placed at each location
-- Can withdraw money only if balance is positive
+- Highest sum of cards wins location
-- Can add a user given the name, amount, bank id and balance
+- 1 card played on the first turn, 2 cards on the second turn, etc..
-- Can freeze any account
+- 1 card randomly drawn each turn
-- Can remove a user
+- Ends after all cards played
-- Can exit at any time
+- Can exit whenever